mineral-ui/mineral-ui/src/website/app/pages/Roadmap/roadmap.md

 * Forge some higher-level components that stitch several of our base components together
 * Synthesize a stylistically robust DataTable that is performant under load

+### Engage the Community

+* Produce apparel and other items to reward contributions ~ in progress
+* Speak at a local tech events to encourage contributions and adoption

 ### Adoption Across CA Technologies' Products

-* Fully Support CA Technologies API Management UI ~ in progress
+* Support CA Technologies API Management UI ~ done
-* Identify our next early adopter product
+* Enable a product UI team to use and evangelize Mineral UI ~ in progress
+* Assess CA Technologies' front-end capabilities across products